queuemail/docs-and-examples/features-blacklists.md

-Blacklists feature let recipients to include their email addresses in a blacklist in order to block future email sendings from app asociated to that blacklist.
+Blacklists feature let recipients to include their email addresses in a blacklist in order to block send future emails from app asociated to that blacklist.

 Also, the system can include a email address in a auto-blacklist when it detects that email address has permanent errors.